Richmond Karting Speedway still attracting drivers, spectators

 On Sunday, a modest crowd showed for the racing — most practicing social distancing.
 Some spectators isolated themselves on different parts of the bleachers that are scattered around the track.
 Makeshift garages are lined down the home stretch of the track and a food shack separated the track, tents and trailers.

-Willie Andrews, who’s owned the track for the last eight years, said he hasn’t seen much of a change since the track reopened in June.
+Willie Anderson, who’s owned the track for the last eight years, said he hasn’t seen much of a change since the track reopened in June.

-“We took about two months off,” Andrews said.
+“We took about two months off,” Anderson said.
 “We still are pretty much the same.
 A lot of it is all family so they stay together.”

-Andrews was on hand during Sunday’s races in the blazing sun.
-Holding a microphone for announcements, one could find Andrews going around the tents and trailers talking to racers and families.
+Anderson was on hand during Sunday’s races in the blazing sun.
+Holding a microphone for announcements, one could find Anderson going around the tents and trailers talking to racers and families.

-“Five years old is the start and then up through adults,” Andrews said.
+“Five years old is the start and then up through adults,” Anderson said.
 “It’s good because you work with them all as they grow up.”

 Chris Thacker, who was there Sunday to watch his son, Jacobee, race, said the speedway is a good place for kids to get into racing.